 What are the benefits of an EAP?

 One of the reasons for an EAP's popularity is that it's a mutually beneficial program for employers and employees.
+Healthy and happy employees are more productive and engaged in both their company and individual jobs.

 How an EAP benefits employers